-Habitats are sagebrush-steppe vegetation communities with mixed native/exotic grasslands comprising a large portion of the winter ranges.
-Specific stop-over locations are unknown at this time, but warrants further investigation.
+Habitats are comprised of sagebrush-steppe vegetation communities with mixed native/exotic grasslands occurring on portions of the winter range.
+Specific stopover locations are unknown at this time but warrants further investigation.
 Land ownership comprises a variety of public and private lands with large portions of federal lands administered by the BLM on winter ranges and USFS on higher elevation summer ranges.